 Enlisted Ranks

 When first entering the Army, you will be under the enlisted ranks between E-1 and E-4 (Specialist).
-Your rank when entering the Army is determined on things such as if you’ve completed an APFT for your recruiter, referred someone, or have college credits.
-E-4 is the highest among the enlisted rank that you may enter the US Army and Basic Training.
+Your rank when entering the Army is determined by factors such as if you’ve completed an APFT for your recruiter, referred someone, or have college credits.
+E-4 is the highest among the enlisted ranks that you may enter the US Army and Basic Training.

-Enlisted Ranks E-5 and above are referred to as NCOs, short for non-commissioned officers.
-Corporals are also considered to be non-commisioned officers, and serve as the base of the non-commissioned Officer (NCO) ranks.
+Enlisted Ranks E-5 and above are referred to as NCOs, short for noncommissioned officers.
+Corporals are also considered to be noncommissioned officers, and serve as the base of the noncommissioned officer (NCO) ranks.

 E1-E3